How to Grow Black, Red, White, Pink, and Yellow Currants

-This is a beautiful fruit (and its flowers too) to look at.
-Plus there are many reasons to grow them; firstly, they are extremely easy and hassle-free to grow, so you require not much knowledge of gardening; secondly, they give you a large yield of a highly nutritious food item; plus, they enhance your garden’s looks with delightful colors, with the main varieties being black, red and white.
+This is a beautiful fruit (and its flowers, too) to look at.
+Plus, there are many reasons to grow them; firstly, they are extremely easy and hassle-free to grow, so you don't require much knowledge of gardening; secondly, they give you a large yield of a highly nutritious food item; plus, they enhance your garden’s looks with delightful colors, with the main varieties being black, red and white.

-You can grow all these varieties at the same time, because you need to conduct almost the same maintenance routine for all of them.
+You can grow all these varieties at the same time because you need to conduct almost the same maintenance routine for all of them.

 Currants come in multiple species under the genus Ribes.
 They are sweet and sour flavorful fruits and mainly come in the following varieties (typically classified by their colors).

 Black currants (Ribes ussuriense or Ribes nigrum) are known for their strong flavor that makes them perfect for syrups, jellies, and similar food products rather than eating fresh.

 However, black currants produced by ‘Boskoop Giant’ and ‘Noir de Bourgogne’ are very tasty too.

 Also, fruits by ‘Ben Sarek’ and ‘Titania’ are large and sufficiently sweet to eat fresh if properly ripened.
 Black currants are partly self-sterile, so it’s better to plant two varieties close to each other.

 These are typically used for making juices, jellies, purees, and more.